 Basic knowledge is what you need to get started.
 You should be able to understand basic math and how the machine works.
+You learn new concepts and methods every day, and that takes years.
 It takes days to grasp the concept.
-You learn some programming skills along the way, and that takes a year.
-You cannot be a pro in a short space of time since you have to master the machine.
-You learn new concepts and methods every day, and that takes years.
+You learn some programming skills along the way, which takes a year.
+You cannot be a pro in a short time since you have to master the machine.

 What is a CNC Router?

 A CNC router is your tool of choice if you’re working with wood, while a CNC milling machine is what you need for creating parts with metal.

 Enter the multi-tasking technology of CNC machines.
 CNC machines have long been a commercial staple, but they’re quickly gaining a footing in the hobby market.